Find out how to make a Roman blind. Choose the perfect fabric for your room, then follow our easy step-by-step instructions

-Our design uses lining fabric, rings, eyelets and dowelling for a neat professional look at your window
+A classic Roman blind is a simple but beautiful way to dress a window.
+Our design uses lining fabric, rings, eyelets and dowelling for a neat, professional look.

 Note: Before you embark on your blind project, take a look at the latest rules and regulations on blind safety.